Germany apologises to Skopje for Bulgaria fiasco

 But Bulgaria says North Macedonia has failed to comply with the 2017 treaty on grounds that its Gruevski-era school textbooks still tell a nationalist version of history, for instance, by laying claim to past Bulgarian heroes.

-Bulgaria also says Macedonian should not be a separate EU language, with its own translators and interpreters, because it is an offshoot of Bulgarian.
+Bulgaria also says Macedonian should not be a separate EU language, with its own translators and interpreters, because it is a dialect of Bulgarian.

 Some diplomats in Brussels have speculated that Sofia's objections are a pre-election stunt that will melt away in the new year.